w3f/Grants-Program/Web_3_Security_Alliance.md

 Our goal is not to replicate what for-profit market mechanisms (Immunifi, Code4rena, Sherlock, Auditors) can provide, but rather to help them, collaborate with them, and bridge any gaps which fall into the tragedy of the commons.
 Whilst it is clearly impossible to completely protect the decentralised ecosystem, some unifying body that advocates on behalf of ethical hackers and security professionals across chains would bolster our security efforts.

-The Web3 Security Alliance seeks to serve Dotsama ecosystem
+The Web3 Security Alliance seeks to serve the Dotsama ecosystem by first implementing its signature Whitehat Safe Harbor Constitution program in the space.
+Funding granted will be devoted towards fitting the program as closely as possible to the unique neeeds of the Dotsama ecosystem.

 ## Team :busts_in_silhouette: